Wormald Green railway station

-Wormald Green railway station served the village of Wormald Green, Harrogate, England from 1848 to 1964 on the Leeds-Northallerton Railway.
+Wormald Green railway station served the village of Wormald Green, North Yorkshire, England, from 1848 to 1964 on the Leeds-Northallerton Railway.

 History

-The station was opened on 1 June 1848 by the Leeds Northern Railway.
+The station was opened on 1 June 1848 by the Leeds & Thirsk Railway.
 The station was situated on the south side of the Wormald Green - Markington Road, just west of its junction with Ripon Road on the A61.
 There were four sidings, two of which served a coal depot.
 Pepper's Lime quarry had a private siding.
 There were more sidings to the north serving Monkton Moor quarries.
 In 1911, the main freight handled at the station was barley (155 tons) and 128 wagons of livestock.
 After closure to passengers on 18 June 1962, the station was still open to goods traffic but it was downgraded to an unstaffed public delivery siding until its complete closure on 31 August 1964.
+The station building has since been extended and re-purposed as private occupation.
+A cattery has since been built at what was the southern end of the station.